seeebbii/README.md/README.md

 # 👋 Hi There!

-### My name is Xavier Chanthavong, and I'm ...
+### My name is Haseeb Zafar, and I'm ...

->🧡 A software developer at The @ Company.
+>🧡 A Full stack Software Developer
-💻 A freelance I/T consultant.
+💻 A Freelancer.
-📚 Studying Computer Science at Ontario Tech University.
+📚 Computer Science Student.
-😎 President of the Computer Science Club at Ontario Tech University.

 ## 📈 Github Stats